 - Designing a street that is safe, vibrant, and healthy

 - Communicating the importance of the area to Columbia.

 What is a Community Improvement District?

-The core principle of a Community Improvement District is that the people within the district choose to invest in the area to provide services over and above what the city can provide.
-It’s not a substitute for city investment but an opportunity for the city and The Loop to work together on key issues.
+The core principle of a Community Improvement District is that the people within the district choose to invest in the area to provide services over and above what the city or MODOT can provide.
+It’s not a substitute for city or state investment but an opportunity for these entities and The Loop to work together on key issues.
 For more information, read the Petition and Bylaws and take a look at our 5-Year Plan.

 What are the boundaries?